 We identified three major urban development goals that have to be considered in order to examine the effect relationships in the shift of the current socio-technical regime towards an automated mobile society.
 Together, these work as a major paradigm for what a city should be like.

-Sustainability in cities is a major issue for the future.
-The infrastructure that we build today affects the way we plan, perceive & use cities for decades to come.
+Infrastructure that we build today affects the way we plan, perceive & use cities for decades to come.
 In times of declining resources and climate change, sustainability in all its interpretations is a crucial topic in talking about implementing new technologies.
 What can the role of vehicle automation be in planning sustainable cities?

 Liveable Urban Space